Skip to main content

 The dancers aren’t being paid, there is no big spectacle, they may not even be the utmost professional dancers but take the time to witness the true art, passion and love for one of the most beautiful dances I have ever witnessed.

 Gaze at the couples; men and women, men and men, women and women glide across the plaza.
-Under the dimly lit lampposts, their legs wrap around each other, their steps hard to comprehend, their movements so swift, so fast and so intense that tears came to my eyes.
+Under the dimly lit lamp posts, their legs wrapped around each other, their steps hard to comprehend, their movements so swift, so fast and so intense that tears came to my eyes.
 If you want to physically see music in an extremely sexy way, without at all being sexual, tango is certainly it.

 And while you may prefer a seated dinner and dance show, if your stop in Buenos Aires lands on a weekend, do make time to visit the Plaza Dorrego only a block from Mercado de San Telmo.